wine-uoc/ADO/README.md

 RPi_client.py: handles mqtt connection to Mainflux

-tokens.txt: contains user credentials for things
+tokens.txt: contains user credentials for things (Obtained after running mainflux_provisioning.py in bootstrap)

 RPi_commands.py: creates commands for A0

 RPi_publish_data.py: checks data validity (data received from A0) and pushes it to mainflux, as a SenML message.

+#### bootstrap
+Running mainflux_provisioning.py with hardcoded user name and password, creates a mainflux user, an identical grafana user and a default dashboard for the user organization where data will be published immediately as it becomes available from the sensors.
+The needed tokens for publishing data by RPi are saved in tokens.txt.